 Enter a search term above and press Enter to start the search.
 Press Esc to cancel.

-Waterfowl in Switzerland: Winter visitors in the firing line
+Waterfowl in Switzerland: Winter guests in the line of fire

-Around half a million waterfowl overwinter on Swiss lakes and rivers every year.
-Switzerland has particular international importance as a wintering and resting place, which is why the Federal Council signed the Ramsar Convention for the protection of wetlands in 1974.
-At the same time, thousands of waterfowl are shot in Switzerland every year.
-In 2019, 4,731 ducks were killed, along with 142 great crested grebes (71 percent more than the previous year), 423 coots, and over 1,100 cormorants.
+Around half a million waterfowl overwinter annually on Swiss lakes and rivers.
+Switzerland has particular international significance as an overwintering and resting site, which is why the Federal Council signed the Ramsar Convention for the protection of wetlands in 1974.
+At the same time, thousands of waterfowl are shot annually in Switzerland.
+In 2019, 4’731 ducks were killed, along with 142 great crested grebes (71 percent more than the previous year), 423 coots and over 1’100 cormorants.
 According to the Federal Hunting Act (JSG, Art.
-5), 15 species of wild ducks are legal to hunt.
-BirdLife Switzerland states: "Not only is hunting hares completely unnecessary from an ecological perspective, but so is hunting birds."
-The common pochard and the common eider are listed as "vulnerable" and "near threatened," respectively, on the IUCN Red List, yet they were still hunted in Switzerland.
-The Eurasian coot is classified as "endangered" across Europe.
-Switzerland welcomes winter visitors from half of Europe and shoots them.
+5), 15 wild duck species are huntable.
+BirdLife Schweiz states: «Not only hunting of hares is ecologically completely unnecessary, but also that of birds.» The common pochard and common eider are listed on the IUCN global Red List as «vulnerable» and «near threatened» respectively, yet were still hunted in Switzerland.
+The coot is classified as «vulnerable» throughout Europe.
+Switzerland receives winter guests from half of Europe and shoots at them.

 Overview of huntable waterfowl

 The mallard is the most common and well-known duck species in Switzerland.
-The drake is unmistakable in its breeding plumage: metallic green head, white neck ring, chestnut-brown breast, and gray body.
-The hen is brown-speckled with a blue wing patch.
-The mallard weighs between 850 and 1,400 grams and measures 50 to 65 centimeters in length.
-It inhabits virtually all types of water bodies, from mountain lakes and rivers to city parks.
-The mallard is both a breeding bird and a winter visitor in Switzerland.
-It breeds from March onwards, lays 7 to 13 eggs, and raises its ducklings alone.
+The drake in breeding plumage is unmistakable: metallic green head, white collar, chestnut breast, grey body.
+The hen is brown speckled with a blue wing patch.
+The mallard weighs 850 to 1,400 grams with a body length of 50 to 65 centimetres.
+It lives on practically all water body types, from mountain lakes through rivers to city parks.
+The mallard is both a breeding bird and winter visitor in Switzerland.
+It breeds from March onwards, lays 7 to 13 eggs and raises the ducklings alone.
 The mallard is by far the most heavily hunted duck species in Switzerland.
-In 2016, 4,842 mallards were killed, and in 2019, it was part of the 4,685 mallards, teal, and tufted ducks shot (Pro Natura, JSG briefly explained; BirdLife Switzerland, hunting statistics).
-In the canton of St. Gallen alone, a total of 441 mallards were shot in 2023 (Office for Nature, Hunting and Fishing SG, Hunting Statistics 2023).
+In 2016, 4,842 mallards were shot, and in 2019 it was part of the 4,685 shot mallards, teal and tufted ducks (Pro Natura, JSG kurz erklärt; BirdLife Schweiz, Jagdstatistik).
+In the canton of St. Gallen alone, 441 mallards were shot in 2023 (Amt für Natur, Jagd und Fischerei SG, Jagdstatistik 2023).

-The teal is the smallest European duck species: only 34 to 38 centimeters long and weighing 250 to 400 grams.
-The drake has a chestnut-brown head with a broad, green eye stripe.
-The teal breeds in Switzerland in small numbers and is primarily present as a winter visitor and migrant.
+The teal is the smallest European duck species: only 34 to 38 centimetres long and weighing 250 to 400 grams.
+The drake has a chestnut head with a broad green eye stripe.
+The teal breeds in small numbers in Switzerland and is primarily present as a winter visitor and migrant.
 It prefers shallow, vegetation-rich waters.
-In 2016, 189 teal were killed in Switzerland (Pro Natura, JSG briefly explained).
-In the canton of St. Gallen, the number was still 15 in 2023 (Office for Nature SG, Hunting Statistics 2023).
+In 2016, 189 teal were shot in Switzerland (Pro Natura, JSG kurz erklärt).
+In the canton of St. Gallen, it was only 15 in 2023 (Amt für Natur SG, Jagdstatistik 2023).
 The teal is one of the three duck species that would have remained huntable even under the (failed) revised hunting law (Tages-Anzeiger, 2019).

-The tufted duck is a diving duck with striking black and white plumage in the drake and a characteristic crest of feathers on the back of its head.
-It weighs between 550 and 900 grams and is 40 to 47 centimeters long.
-In Switzerland, the tufted duck has only established itself as a breeding bird in recent decades and now numbers several hundred breeding pairs.
-It is significantly more common as a winter visitor.
-The tufted duck dives up to six meters deep to feed on mussels, snails, and insect larvae.
-In 2016, 124 tufted ducks were killed (Pro Natura, JSG briefly explained).
-The Swiss Ornithological Institute in Sempach describes the most species-rich breeding areas as "structurally rich wetlands on or near the larger lakes" and emphasizes that only the mallard is common and widespread among Swiss ducks, while all other duck species are rare breeding birds (Swiss Ornithological Institute Sempach, Breeding Areas and Wintering Grounds of Waterfowl).
+The tufted duck is a diving duck with striking black-and-white plumage in the drake and a characteristic feather tuft at the back of the head.
+It weighs 550 to 900 grams and is 40 to 47 centimetres long.
+In Switzerland, the tufted duck has only established itself as a breeding bird in recent decades and counts several hundred breeding pairs.
+As a winter visitor, it is significantly more common.
+The tufted duck dives up to six metres deep to feed on mussels, snails and insect larvae.
+In 2016, 124 tufted ducks were shot (Pro Natura, JSG kurz erklärt).
+The Swiss Ornithological Institute Sempach describes the most species-rich breeding areas as 'structurally rich wetlands at or near the larger lakes' and emphasises that only the mallard among Swiss ducks is common and widespread, while all other duck species are rare breeding birds (Vogelwarte Sempach, Brutgebiete und Winterquartiere von Wasservögeln).

-The Common Pochard is a medium-sized diving duck with a rusty-brown head and a black breast in the drake.
-It has been classified as "vulnerable" (VU) on the IUCN Red List since 2015 and is also considered vulnerable across Europe (BirdLife Switzerland, Red List 2015; BirdLife Switzerland, European Red List).
+The common pochard is a medium-sized diving duck with a rusty-red head and black breast in the drake.
+It has been listed as 'vulnerable' (VU) on the global IUCN Red List since 2015 and is also considered threatened throughout Europe (BirdLife Schweiz, Rote Liste 2015; BirdLife Schweiz, Europäische Rote Liste).
 In Switzerland, it is a rare breeding bird but an important winter visitor.
-Tens of thousands of Common Pochards overwinter on Lake Constance, and the region hosts internationally significant portions of the flyway population in midwinter (Wildlife Portal BW, Common Pochard).
-In 2016, 98 Common Pochards were shot in Switzerland, and in 2018, the number was 60 (Pro Natura, JSG briefly explained; Tages-Anzeiger, 2019).
-BirdLife Switzerland criticizes: Of the 4,729 ducks shot in 2018, only 2.2 percent belonged to the species that the revised hunting law should have protected (BirdLife Switzerland, Hunting Statistics).
+Tens of thousands of common pochards overwinter at Lake Constance, and the region hosts internationally significant proportions of the flyway population in mid-winter (Wildtierportal BW, Tafelente).
+In 2016, 98 common pochards were shot in Switzerland, and in 2018 it was 60 (Pro Natura, JSG kurz erklärt; Tages-Anzeiger, 2019).
+BirdLife Schweiz criticizes: Of the 4,729 ducks shot in 2018, only 2.2 percent belonged to those species that the revised hunting law was supposed to newly protect (BirdLife Schweiz, Jagdstatistik).

 Other huntable waterfowl

-In addition to ducks, the great crested grebe ( Podiceps cristatus ), the Eurasian coot ( Fulica atra ), and the cormorant ( Phalacrocorax carbo ) are also hunted in Switzerland.
-In 2019, 142 great crested grebes were killed, 71 percent more than in the previous year, yet their protection was not even discussed (BirdLife Switzerland, Hunting Statistics).
-The Eurasian coot is classified as "vulnerable" throughout Europe and is nevertheless hunted in Switzerland: 423 were killed in 2019 (BirdLife Switzerland, Hunting Statistics; BirdLife Switzerland, European Red List).
-The cormorant is shot as an alleged fish predator in the interest of commercial fishing: 1,116 cormorants were killed in 2016, while in the canton of St. Gallen, only 90 were killed in 2023 (Pro Natura, JSG briefly explained; Office for Nature SG, Hunting Statistics 2023).
+In addition to ducks, Switzerland also hunts the great crested grebe (Podiceps cristatus), the coot (Fulica atra) and the cormorant (Phalacrocorax carbo) hunted.
+In 2019, 142 great crested grebes were killed, 71 percent more than the previous year, without protection even being discussed (BirdLife Schweiz, hunting statistics).
+The Eurasian coot is classified as 'endangered' Europe-wide and is still hunted in Switzerland: 423 kills in 2019 (BirdLife Schweiz, hunting statistics; BirdLife Schweiz, European Red List).
+The cormorant is shot as an alleged fish predator in the interests of commercial fisheries: 1,116 cormorants in 2016, still 90 in Canton St. Gallen in 2023 (Pro Natura, JSG briefly explained; Office for Nature SG, hunting statistics 2023).

 Half a million guests